Dear POLLEN members and friends (with apologies for X-posting),

 2019-2020 Joint Call.
 BiodivERsA is pleased to announce the launch of its 2019-2020 Call on the theme: Biodiversity and Climate Change

 Chair/Reader in Political Ecology at Lancaster University

 Job opportunity: Professor of Human Geography at the University of Manchester

 Job opportunity: Assistant Professor of Sociology in Global Inequality at Illinois State University

 Assistant Professor, Anthropology of Food, Department of Anthropology, Indiana University, Bloomington.
 The Department of Anthropology at Indiana University Bloomington seeks applicants for a tenure-track Assistant Professor position in Social-Cultural Anthropology with a demonstrated expertise in food and culture, a commitment to ethnographic research, and success in interdisciplinary collaboration and comparative work.
 More information can be found here

 Louise Emily Carver’s (Lancaster University) research poster on Farming Nature Post Brexit nominated for the Beazley Designs of the Year Award at London Design Museum

 NEW NODES – Welcome to POLLEN!

-- Department of Anthropology, University of Georgia (Emily Ramsey)
+- Department of Geography, University of Alabama (Jared Margulies)

 Marleen Schutter, Ben Neimark, John Childs, Simon Batterbury, Patrick Bigger, James Fraser, Giovanni Bettini, Katharine Howell